timbru31/CustomerProductsSearch/README.md

   - not --> searches for a user without the provided product
   - you can combine both of them ;)
   - Specify how many results you want with | XYZ (default is 20)
+  - a b or n is prefixed automatically based on the region

 Enter the wanted product and hit enter, the window will auto refresh and save the file automatically.